Systematic Construction of Time-Dependent Hamiltonians for Microwave-Driven Josephson Circuits: Junction-based methods Hamiltonians

-However, if there are non-negligible distributed inductive elements in the circuit, such as a 3D $\lambda/4$ stub cavity~\cite{Reagor2013}, the phase displacement of the element, i.e., $A'_\ell(t)$, cannot be readily obtained as in the case for lumped inductors.
-This prevents the inversion of Eq.~(\ref{eq:irg-linear-equation-linear-inductance}) for such a circuit in general.
+However, if the circuit contains distributed inductive elements, such as a 3D \(\lambda/4\) stub cavity~\cite{Reagor2013}, the corresponding phase displacement \(A'_\ell(t)\) generally cannot be obtained from a localized voltage drop as in the case of a lumped inductor.
+If such a distributed element acquires a non-negligible effective phase modulation, the number of unknown modulation parameters exceeds the number of branch phase-displacement equations available from the localized junction and lumped-inductor ports.
+In that case, Eq.~\eqref{eq:irg-linear-equation-linear-inductance} does not provide a closed inversion for all modulation parameters.

-Nonetheless, if the phase modulation of the distributed inductive elements is negligible,(i.e., $\elementdepsymbol{F}{L}{\ell}\approx 0$ for these elements), the remaining modulation parameters can still be obtained from the junction phase displacements alone.
-In this case, the only unknowns are the $M$ junction phasors $\{\elementdepsymbol{\bar{F}}{J}{1},...,\elementdepsymbol{\bar{F}}{J}{M}\}$, which can be fully determined from junction phase displacements $\{\bar{A}_{1},...,\bar{A}_{M}\}$ using Eqs.~\eqref{eq:f-from-Z} and \eqref{eq:f-from-Z-open}.
-An example is a lumped-element Josephson circuit (which has negligible distributed linear inductance) coupled to resonator modes, with a drive line that primarily drives the former and has negligible coupling to the latter.
-This represents a typical class of superconducting circuit designs where the Josephson circuit serves as a nonlinear mixer among the resonator modes.
+This limitation should not be interpreted as applying to all circuits containing distributed linear modes.
+If the effective phase modulation of the distributed inductive elements is negligible, i.e., \(\elementdepsymbol{F}{L}{\ell}\approx 0\) for these elements, the remaining modulation parameters can still be obtained from the localized branch phase displacements alone.
+In this case, the only unknowns are the \(M\) junction phasors \(\{\elementdepsymbol{\bar{F}}{J}{1},\ldots,\elementdepsymbol{\bar{F}}{J}{M}\}\), which are uniquely determined by the junction phase displacements \(\{\bar{A}_{1},\ldots,\bar{A}_{M}\}\) through the closed-junction IG relation.
+One example is a lumped-element Josephson circuit coupled to resonator modes and driven by a line that predominantly excites the Josephson circuit while only weakly coupling to the distributed modes.
+This represents a common class of superconducting circuit designs where the Josephson circuit serves as a nonlinear mixer among resonator modes.
 When this separation of coupling does not hold, the IG method no longer provides a closed extraction of all modulation parameters, and one should instead employ the displaced-frame method or overlap method to construct the driven Hamiltonian.